MTES-MCT/ecobalyse-data/README.md

 #### Creating an LCA process from scratch

 The JSON fields are self-explanatory.
-Here is an example of creating organic cow milk, with the mandatory alias `cow-milk-organic-national-average` (a human-readable identifier for the process), with an empty comment, which will be constructed by putting 20% of 5 different organic milk taken from database Agribalyse 3.2, with an (actually unused) id, and whose name will be as defined:
+Here is an example of creating organic cow milk, with the alias `cow-milk-organic-national-average` (a human-readable identifier for the process).

 ```
  {